PabloCorso/eol-decentralized-cup/README.md

 ## Remixed levels

-Should the cup allowed remixed levels?
+Should the cup allow remixed levels?
 This could allow players to do small edits to an ongoing level and re-upload it as a remix, so the answer is probably not.

-## Technical or necessary limitations
+## Technical limitations

-Currently the cup would need some considerate manual orchestration.
+Currently the cup would require some manual orchestration.
 This management will be centralized as opposed to the cup levels on which anyone can collaborate with.
 This centralized person or group of persons will be the cup admins.

 The cup must be managed by the admins in elma.online and/or somewhere else.
 The duration must be set from the beginning.